artsandmetaphysics/goodlifeodyssey/essays/love-thy-neighbor-as-thyself.md

 ---
 title: >
-  Love Thy Neighbor as Thyself
+  Love Thy Neighbor as Thyself is Extreme
 description: >
   A brief discussion of the second great commandment of the New Testament.
 ---